Skip to main content

 Conclusion

-At this point the application is complete - it's collecting CPU and memory utilisation in every 5 seconds and it also saves that data to the MarkLogic database - the data structure persisted in the database is the same as discussed before.
+The application is now complete.
+It collects CPU and memory utilisation every 5 seconds and saves that data to the MarkLogic database with the same structure discussed earlier.

-In a later article we will take a look at how we can do 'historical' reporting on the collected data based on the documents in the database.
+In a later article we’ll look at how to run ‘historical’ reporting on the collected data using documents in the database.
 Stay tuned!